Japan's SoftBank kicks off $10 billion India online spree, buys stake in Snapdeal

 FLIPKART, AMAZON PUSH

-Bahl said the company plans to open a Bangalore innovation center in two weeks, and Snapdeal was planning to hire about 500 engineers.
+Bahl said the company plans to open a Bangalore innovation centre in two weeks, and Snapdeal was planning to hire about 500 engineers.

 The SoftBank investment is in line with the $600 million-$650 million sources told Reuters Snapdeal had been seeking, and is the biggest investment by a single investor in the e-commerce sector in India.

 With this round of investment, Snapdeal, co-founded by Bahl and Rohit Bansal four years ago, has raised about $1 billion this calendar year.
-The company said it plans to use the money to ramp up technology and supply chain management systems, and add order fulfillment centers to 30 cities.
-The company currently has 40 fulfillment centers in 15 cities.
+The company said it plans to use the money to ramp up technology and supply chain management systems, and add order fulfilment centres to 30 cities.
+The company currently has 40 fulfilment centres in 15 cities.

 CEO Bahl, who has said he also wants Snapdeal.com to become "the Alibaba of India", told Reuters in September that the company was focusing on improving its technology platform so that it could connect more small-scale enterprises with buyers.
 Snapdeal plans to expand its merchant base to 1 million in the next three years.